Kate de Medeiros, PhD, MS

 Mingliang Dai, PhD, MA

 Ming graduated in December 2016.
 His dissertation is entitled, "Impact of Family Structure and Household Composition on Receipt of Caregiving, Trajectories of Disability, Hospital Discharge Destination and Risk of Readmission among Community-Dwelling Older Adults with Disabilites."
 He is a Health Services Researcher for the American Board of Family Medicine.

 Shannon O'Connor, PhD, MA

 Shannon is currently a Social Service Reearch Analyst at CMS in the Center for Medicare and Medicaid Innovation.
 She graduated in December 2016.
 Her disseration was on, "Race and socioeconomic status as predictors of utilization and need for total knee arthroplasty for osteoarthritis: Data from the OsteoArthritis Initiative study."

 Jing Xu, PhD, MA

 Jing graduated in December 2016.
 Her disseration was, "The Patient-Centered Medical Home, Healthcare Utilization, and Expenditures for Older Adults with Cancer: A Quantitative Analysis".
-Jing is now a Senior Research Associate at KNG Health Consulting.
-The projects are closely related to health economics and policy, Medicare payment reform, long-term care, and populations with chronic conditions.
+Jing currently is a Health Insurance Specialist at the Center for Medicare & Medicaid Innovation (CMMI) at the Centers for Medicare & Medicaid Services (CMS).
+Previously she was a Senior Research Associate at KNG Health Consulting.

 Elizabeth Couser, PhD, MSW